-The SiEntry class provides an interface between the JavaScript scripting language and the entry being handled.
+The SiEntry class provides an interface between a JSR-223 scripting language (see http://java.sun.com/javase/6/docs/technotes/guides/scripting/) and the entry being handled.
 It is used in mapping rulesets, CSV profiles, SQL profiles and correlation profiles.
 It provides facilities to read and modify the entry, convert values, and report failures and warnings.
 In the reference below, the specification of each call is given first, followed by examples written in JavaScript.

-Note that when using the JavaScript implementation, you may come across unexpected problems when calling methods on strings.
+Note that when using the JavaScript implementation shipped with Java, you may come across unexpected problems when calling methods on strings.
 This is because there are two types of string in this implementation: Java String and JavaScript String.
 Strings passed from Sodium Sync into JavaScript may be Java strings which won't work with JavaScript methods (e.g. replace with a regex).
 The solution is to use the JavaScript expression String(val) to convert to a JavaScript string first.